cdoremus/deno-fresh-oauth/README.md

 });
 ```

-The `authorizationEndpointUri` and `tokenUri` is used to access the OAuth
+The `authorizationEndpointUri` and `tokenUri` is used to during the OAuth flow.
-provider's authorization process.
-We covered getting the `clientId` and
+We covered getting the `clientId` and `clientSecret` above.
+Make sure they are
-`clientSecret` above.
-Make sure they are in a private place and not pushed to
-your Github repo.
+in a private place and not pushed to your Github repo.

-The `scope` determines what private information the user authorizes access to.
+The default `scope` determines what private user information our application has
-Scopes can be different for each OAuth provider, but they define a subset of the
+access to.
+Scopes can be different for each OAuth provider.
-users data that will be available to the client application.
 For Github, the
 `read:user` scope gives read-only access to basic user information including
 name, login username and avatar URL.

-The two main functions on the `OAuth2Client` class `code` field covers the
+The two main functions on the `OAuth2Client` class `code` field (an
+`AuthorizationCodeGrant` class instance) covers the authorization endpoint
-authorization endpoint (`getAuthorizationUri()`) and access token (`getToken()`)
+(`getAuthorizationUri()`) and access token (`getToken()`) calls to the OAuth
-calls to the OAuth provider.
+provider.

-When a user clicks the `Login` link on the page header initiates the OAuth flow.
-It starts with a call to `getAuthorizationUri()` followed by a call `getToken()`
-using the `deno-auth2-client`.
-The first call retrieves a 'code verifier' token
-and the authorization endpoint URL.
-The verifier and random state is stored in
-Deno KV (see below) and client-side in a browser cookie called 'session'.
-This
+As noted above, clicking the 'Login' (`/login`) link leads us back to the
-function in `utils/deno_kv_oauth.ts` is where that happens:
+`redirectToOAuthLogin()` function in `utils/deno_kv_oauth.ts` called by the
+`login.ts` handler.

 ```ts
 export async function redirectToOAuthLogin(oauth2Client: OAuth2Client) {